tmtowtdi/cc/docs/sources/scripts/turtle/place_gps.txt

   > bin/place_gps

-By default, that will fly up 140 blocks and begin building your system, but you can specify a different number of blocks to move up:
+By default, that will fly up 140 blocks (from its current location, not to Y == 140), and begin building your system, but you can specify a different number of blocks to move up.
+So if you're just testing and don't want to wait for the turtle to go up 140 blocks...

 .. code-block:: text

-  > bin/place_gps 120
+  > bin/place_gps 5

 After the turtle places the GPS computers, it will return to its starting position.